VEdong/sbcschedule.github.io/README.md

 # sbcschedule.github.io
-for schedule and assign something what you would showup.
+For schedule and assign something what you would showup.